 Paperwhites have all the panache of amaryllis, they just work as a team.
 Where amaryllis is a solitary stunner, paperwhites leverage their spunky stems and fragrant blooms in mass plantings.
 Pick up a kit of paperwhites at the Garden Center.

-Here’s how to plant the paperwhites that come from a kit: rehydrate the disk, fill the pot 3/4 full of potting medium, place the paperwhite bulbs with pointed ends up, and snug them in with the remaining growing medium.
+Here’s how to plant the paperwhites that come from a kit: rehydrate the disk, fill the pot 3/4 full of potting medium, place the paperwhite bulbs with pointed ends up and nestle them in with the remaining growing medium.
 Keep the top 1/4 of the bulb exposed above the surface.

-Just like amaryllis, paperwhites like a minimum temperature of 65 to 75 and need to be near bright light to encourage growth.
+Just like amaryllis, paperwhites like a minimum temperature of 65 to 75 degrees Fahrenheit and need to be near bright light to encourage growth.

 Water to keep the growing medium moist, but not wet.
 After the flower stalks appear, increase watering.